-Unintendedly, our smartphones steal much of our presence and thereby lower the quality of our lives, simply because we have not yet learnt to create the necessary boundaries between online and offline.
-If you like me feel that your smartphone ends up stealing valuable time and mental space, you are not alone, but part of the growing number of digitally fatigued consumers.
+Unintendedly, our smartphones steal much of our presence.
+They lower the quality of our lives, simply because we have not yet learnt to create the necessary boundaries between online and offline.
+If you like me feel that your smartphone ends up stealing valuable time and mental space, you are not alone, but part of the growing number of digitally fatigued people.
 The good news is, that across industries companies have started to tap into the growing trend for disconnection and digital detox.
 This offers new opportunities for producers and brand owners to create innovative products and “real” world experiences to engage the digitally fatigued consumers with more mindful and healthy alternatives.

 From functional signal-blocking to “real life” experiences